Most Common Types of Antibiotics and Their Uses

 Sulfonamides

-Sulfonamides are synthetic antibiotics that prevent bacteria from using folic acid to generate DNA, further blocking bacteria's ability to reproduce.
-Doctors prescribe Sulfonamides to treat many bacterial infections, such as tonsillitis, meningococcal meningitis, UTIs, E. coli infections, infected burns, bacillary dysentery, eye and skin infections, and Septicemia.
+Sulfonamides are synthetic antibiotics that block bacterial DNA production by inhibiting folic acid use.
+They treat tonsillitis, meningococcal, UTIs, E. coli, infected burns, bacillary dysentery, eye and skin infections, and septicemia.

 Types of Sulfonamides available include: